-Digital Security Controls will at its option repair or replace out-of-warranty products which are returned to its factory according to the following Digital security Controls will at its option repair of replace out-of-warranty products which are returned to its actory according to the rotiowing shipment whatsoever for which prior authorization has not been obtained.
-Products which Digital Security Controls determines to be repairable will be repaired and returned.
+Digital Security Controls will at its option repair or replace out-of-warranty products which are returned to its factory according to the following co Anyone returning goods to Digital Security Controls must first obtain an authorization number.
+Digital Security Controls will not accept any shipment whatsoever for which prior authorization has not been obtained.

+Products which Digital Security Controls determines to be repaired and returned.
 A set fee which Digital Security Controls has predetermined and which may be revised from time to time, will be charged for each unit repaired.

 Products which Digital Security Controls determines not to be repairable will be replaced by the nearest equivalent product available at that time.
-The current market price of the replacement product will be charged for each replacement unit.
+The current market price of the replacement product will be charged for each replacement unit

-WARNING - READ CAREFULLY
+· Smoke Detectors

-detectors may have been improperly installed or positioned.
+Smoke detectors that are a part of this system may not properly alert occupants of a fire for a number of reasons, some of which follow.
+The smoke detectors may have been improperly installed or positioned.
 Smoke may not be able to reach the smoke detectors, such as when the fire is in a chimney, walls or roofs, or on the other side of closed doors.
 Smoke detectors may not detect smoke from fires on another level of the residence or building.

 Every fire is different in the amount of smoke produced and the rate of burning.
-Smoke detectors cannot serse all types of fires equally well.
-Smoke detectors may not provide timely warning of fires caused by carelessness or safety hazards such as smoking in bed, violent explosions, escaping gas, improper storage of flammable materials, overloaded electrical circuits, children playing with matches or arson.
-Even if the smoke detector operates as intended, there may be circumstances when there is insufficient warning to allow all occupants to escape in time to movid binney check.
+Smoke detectors cannot sense all types of fires equally well.
+Smoke detectors any not provide timely warning of fires caused by carelessness or safety hazards such as smoking in bed, violent explosions, escaping gas, improper storage of flammable materials, overloaded electrical circuits, children playing with matches or arson.

-avoid injury or death.
+Even if the smoke detector operates as intended, there may be circumstances when there is insufficient warning to allow all occupants to escape in time to avoid injury or death.

-Motion Detectors
+• Motion Detectors

-Motion beteeress an only detect motion within the designated areas as shown in their respective installation instructions.
+Motion detectors can only detect motion within the designated areas as shown in their respective installation instructions.
 They cannot discriminate between intruders and intended occupants.
 Motion detectors do not provide volumetric area protection.
 They have multiple beams of detection and motion can only be detected in unobstructed areas covered by these beams.
-They cannot detect motion which occurs behin walls, ceilings, floor, closed doors, glass partitions, glass doors or windows.
-Any type of ampering whether intentional aches anaksing, painting, or spraying of any material on the lenses, mirrors, windows or any other part of the detection system will impair its proper operation.
+They cannot detect motion which occurs behind walls, ceilings, floor, closed doors, glass partitions, glass doors or windows.
+Any type of tampering whether intentional or unintentional such as masking, painting, or spraying of any material on the lenses, mirrors, windows or any other part of the detection system will impair its proper operation.